GemeenteUtrecht/dowc/doc/mechanics.rst

 The process to open a document is as follows:

 #.
-A POST request is made to the dowc API with the body as decribed here: https://dowc.cg-intern.ont.utrecht.nl/api/v1/docs/#operation/documenten_create
+A POST request is made to the dowc API with the body as decribed `here <https://dowc.cg-intern.ont.utrecht.nl/api/v1/docs/#operation/documenten_create>`_.
 #.
 The request creates or gets a (temporary) object in the database that stores the following information:

    #.
 A randomly created and unique UUID.